mnakao/ODP/README.md

 ASPL         = 1.9166666667 (230/120)
 ASPL Gap     = 0.1833333333 (1.9166666667 - 1.7333333333)
 ```

+The meaning of each item in the profile is as follows.
+* Hostname : The name of the machine on which the program was run
+* Initialize Date : Time when the apsp_\*_init function is executed
+* Finalize Date   : Time when the apsp_\*_finalize function is executed
+* Number of Times : Number of times apsp_\*_run function is executed
+* Total Time : Total execution time of apsp_\*_run function
+* Average Time : Average execution time of apsp_\*_run function
+* Algorithm : NORMAL or SAVING.
+Inside the parentheses are SERIAL, THREADS, MPI, MPI+THREADS, CUDA, or MPI+CUDA
+* Symmetries : The value of groups in apsp_\*init_s function
+* Memory Usage : Amount of memory used inside the library
+* Num of Procs : Number of processes used by the library
+* Num of Threads : Number of threads used by the library

 ## Functions
 Note that there are no special functions for the threaded versions.